NEWBEE108/devopswiki/README.md

 ## Tmux

-Tmux is a "terminal multiplexer", it enables a number of terminals (or windows) to be accessed and controlled from a single terminal.
-It can be installed via sudo apt-get install tmux.

 > `tmux` is a "terminal multiplexer", it enables a number of terminals (or windows) to be accessed and controlled from a single terminal.
 It can be installed via `sudo apt-get install tmux`

 A Quick and Easy Guide to Tmux